RevolutionAnalytics/quickcheck/docs/tutorial.md

 numeric(0)
 ```

-As you can see, both elements and length change from one call to the next and in fact they are both random and independent (I set the seed to have something deterministic to comment upon.
-I am pseudo-honest in doing that).
-This is generally `TRUE` for all generators, with the exception of the trivial generators created with `constant`.
+As you can see, both elements and length change from one call to the next and in fact they are both random and independent.
+This is generally true for all generators, with the exception of the trivial generators created with `constant`.
 Most generators take two arguments, `elements` and `size` which are meant to specify the distribution of the elements and size of the returned data structures and whose exact interpretation depends on the specific generator.
-In general, if the argument `element` is a numeric it is construed as providing parameters of the default RNG invoked to draw the elements, if it is a function, it is called with a single argument to generate the elements of the random data structure.
+In general, if the argument `elements` is a numeric it is construed as providing parameters of the default RNG invoked to draw the elements, if it is a function, it is called with a single argument to generate the elements of the random data structure.
 For example

 ```r